PICASSO AND MY ADOPTED VILLAGE

 Well!
 This is enough to make my breast swell with pride for my adopted village-by-the-sea!
 Admittedly, the connection is a bit remote; I mean, it’s only a great-grandfather of the great Pablo, and on top of that he left the village, no doubt as a sailor, some 200 years ago, eventually settling in Malaga in Spain.
 Nevertheless, the village can justly lay claim to a modest place in world history.

-Although Picasso did research his family roots and knew that at least one part of his DNA came from this part of Italy (Picasso is a common name in Liguria), I’m almost certain that he never visited the village; it wasn’t until quite recently that a local historian dug out Tommaso’s birth certificate and nailed down the place of his birth.
-That being said, if Pablo Picasso had come here I’m sure he would have been proud of the village’s artistic talents.
+That being said, I’m almost certain that Pablo Picasso never visited the village; it wasn’t until quite recently that a local historian dug out Tommaso’s birth certificate and nailed down the place of his birth.
+But I’m sure that if he had come here he would have been proud of the village’s artistic talents.

 For instance, I can well imagine that he would have had a tolerant smile for the parish church’s neo-baroque frescoes